-- ✓ Data is available online with an open licence - ✓ Data is linked to other data, to provide context (e.g. employee ID is linked to employee name or species name is linked to genus) - X Data is available in machine-processable, structured form (e.g. CSV format instead of an image scan of a table) - X Data is available in a non-proprietary format (e.g. CSV, XML) - X Data is described using open standards (e.g. RDF, SPARQL) and persistent identifiers (URIs or DOIs)
+- Data is available online with an open licence - ✓ Data is available in machine-processable, structured form (e.g. CSV format instead of an image scan of a table) - Data is available in a non-proprietary format (e.g. CSV, XML)